epilif3sotnas/learn-grpc/README.md

 # About learn-grpc

-In this repository was built with the goal to learn about gRPC and communicate between various programming languages like Python, Java, Node and C++.
+In this repository was built with the goal to learn about gRPC and communicate between various programming languages like Python, Java, Node and Rust.

 # Requirements